DominikCLK/DominikCLK/README.md

 <div align="center">

 # Hey there! 👋 I'm Dominik, a passionate automation test engineer who loves making scripts to verify your app!
+### a passionate automation test engineer who loves making scripts to verify your app!

 </div>